-- If the information shown is correct for the vehicle under test, use the UP and DOWN buttons, as necessary, to highlight Yes, then press the ENTER button.
-Proceed to step 10. - If the information shown is not correct for the vehicle under text, or if you wish to manually select the vehicle, use UP an and DOWN buttons, as necessary, to highlight No, then press the ENTER button.
+- If the information shown is correct for the vehicle under test, use the UP \triangle and DOWN \bigcirc buttons, as necessary, to highlight Yes, then press the ENTER \longrightarrow button.
+Proceed to step 10. - If the information shown is not correct for the vehicle under text. or if you wish to manually select the vehicle, use UP and DOWN which buttons, as necessary, to highlight No, then press the ENTER ← button.
 Proceed to step 8. - If the Scan Tool cannot decode the Vehicle Identification Number (VIN) for the vehicle under test, the Select Vehicle screen displays.
-Proceed to step 8. - When No is selected from the Vehicle information screen, the Select Vehicle screen displays.
-The Select Vehicle screen lists the three most recently tested vehicles. - To select a previously tested vehicle, use the UP and DOWN buttons, as necessary, to highlight the desired vehicle, then press the ENTER button, Proceed to step 10. - Vehicle Selection
+Proceed to step 8. - 8.
+When No is selected from the Vehicle information screen, the Select Vehicle screen displays.
+The Select Vehicle screen lists the three most recently tested vehicles. - To select a previously tested vehicle, use the UP and DOWN buttons, as necessary, to highlight the desired vehicle, then press the ENTER ← button.
+Proceed to step 10.